-Most DSO acquisitions take 12+ months to fully integrate—but the target is 90 days.
-The gap?
-Integration playbooks focus on PM system migration before establishing standardized intake processes.
+Most DSO acquisitions take 12+ months to fully integrate, but the target is 90 days.
+The gap is that integration playbooks focus on PM system migration before establishing standardized intake processes.
 This playbook flips that sequence, giving you a week-by-week framework for standardizing patient intake that works regardless of which PM system the acquired practice uses.

 Whether you’re a DSO COO hitting integration timelines, a PE operating partner overseeing a dental portfolio, or a regional director managing day-to-day execution, this guide provides the tactical framework you need.